Ceratioidei: Families

-Classification of this suborder is largely based on characters specific to the females, such as the escal morphology, though some osteological characteristics and meristics are shared between the sexes.
-Male anglerfish can be identified to the genus level using characteristics of the denticular "teeth" (Note: Not true teeth, being formed by the fusion of modified dermal spinules anterior (forward) of the premaxillae and dentaries, which are the bones bearing true teeth in all bony fish) and nostril morphology, but species-level identification has not been possible, even when examining parasitic males.
+Monophyly (whether a group is "natural") is supported in this group through shared anatomical features.
+Identification and classification of this suborder is largely based on characters specific to the females, such as the escal morphology, though some osteological characteristics and meristics (traits that can be counted) are shared between the sexes.
+Male anglerfish can be identified to the genus level using characteristics of the denticular "teeth" and nostril morphology, but species-level identification has not been possible, even when examining parasitic males.